andnischneider/Microdialysis2020/README.md

 16S data was preprocessed using the [nf-core/ampliseq pipeline](https://nf-co.re/ampliseq/2.6.1/).

 Preprocessed 16S and ITS data (ready to be plugged into the scripts) can be downloaded [here](https://zenodo.org/records/15358823).

+Raw data has been published in the European Nucleotide Archive (ENA) with the accession PRJEB61550.